 Cloud security: As more organizations move to the cloud, monitoring cloud security metrics, such as the effectiveness of cloud security controls, is becoming increasingly important.
 By tracking these metrics, a CIO can ensure that their organization's data and systems are secure and organized in the cloud.

-Data backup and recovery: Regular data backups and disaster recovery planning are critical for ensuring that an organization's data is protected during a security incident or natural disaster.
+Data backup and recovery: Regular data backups and disaster recovery planning are critical for protecting an organization's data during a security incident or natural disaster.

 These metrics help the CIO keep track of the overall health of the security program.
 When creating a board presentation, CIOs should balance these technical metrics with cyber-risk-related data that communicates the overall security posture of the organization and areas of improvement with plans for mitigations.